| Home A Broad Introduction

 occasional dietary indiscretion, but still has to be very careful,

+particularly with milk products.
 The clue to tobacco sensitivity was that a smoky pub caused severe

 itching, but avoidance of milk and milk products including beef,